DELTA - Kyoto

 DELTA STAY

-DELTA STAY is located above the DELTA Gallery and Café, permanent space of the KYOTOGRAPHIE International Photography Festival.
-By combining photography, local life, design and contemporary Japanese craftsmanship, DELTA STAY becomes a peaceful haven in the heart of a lively shopping district, close to many places of interest in Kyoto.
+DELTA STAY is located above the DELTA Gallery and Café, the permanent home of the KYOTOGRAPHIE International Photography Festival.
+By combining photography, local life and contemporary Japanese design and craftsmanship, DELTA STAY becomes a peaceful haven in the heart of a lively shopping district, just a stone's throw from many of Kyoto's places of interest.

-DELTA Gallery, the permanent exhibition of KYOTOGRAPHIE, renewed every month
+DELTA Gallery, KYOTOGRAPHIE's permanent exhibition, renewed every month

-To bring forth the concept and activities of KYOTOGRAPHIE, DELTA Gallery, hosts a new exhibition on the ground floor every month.
-The works and collections of Japanese and international photographers, emerging or established, are highlighted.
-They invite you to explore new frontiers and to question your relationship with the world.
+To extend KYOTOGRAPHIE's approach and activities, DELTA Gallery, on the first floor, hosts a new exhibition every month.
+Works and collections by emerging and established Japanese and international photographers are showcased, inviting visitors to explore new frontiers and question their relationship with the world.

-This is also where the KYOTOGRAPHIE Academy is held, a collection of events, workshops, and educational programs taught by renowned personalities in their fields.
-In collaboration with art schools and surrounding universities, DELTA also encourages and promotes young talents by hosting exhibitions created and organized by students.
+KYOTOGRAPHIE Academie, a series of events, workshops and educational programs taught by leading figures in their fields, is also held here.
+In collaboration with nearby art schools and universities, DELTA also encourages and promotes young talent by hosting exhibitions created and organized by students.

 Delta Gallery